SravyaKodati/Invoice-Automation/README.md

 - If you want to look at a different time period, you can change the `days_back` number in the script
 - The spreadsheet is easy to open in Excel or Google Sheets
 - If you need to start fresh, you can delete the `invoice_data.csv` file
+- Keep your `token.pickle` file safe - it's your key to accessing your emails without signing in again

 ## Troubleshooting